+MUSC 7874X Music Production Workshop II

+45 hours: 3 credits

+Allows composers in the Scoring for Media program to work through the processes of a film production, to understand the sequence of events, roles of participants, and timeline of work.
+Continuation of Music Production Workshop I.

+Prerequisite: MUSC 7873

-MUSC 7881X Music Internship 45 hours fieldwork; I credit Supervised on- or off-campus work at least three hours per week in an office or classroom of a business, educational facility, or other agency providing professional experience in music, music performance, music education, or music research.
+MUSC 7881X Music Internship

+45 hours fieldwork; I credit

+Supervised on- or off-campus work at least three hours per week in an office or classroom of a business, educational facility, or other agency providing professional experience in music, music performance, music education, or music research.
 Submission of a critical report on the experience.
-This course may be taken for credit twice, but students may not offer more than six credits from Music 7881× [788.1×], 7882× [788.2×], and 7883× [788.3×] toward a degree.
+This course may be taken for credit twice, but students may not offer more than six credits from Music 7881X [788.1X], 7882X [788.2X], and 7883X [788.3X] toward a degree.

 Prerequisite: permission of the director of the Conservatory of Music.
 Permission requires advance approval from the internship site.

-MUSC 7882X Music Internship 90 hours fieldwork; 2 credits Supervised on- or off-campus work at least six hours per week in an office or classroom of a business, educational facility, or other agency providing professional experience in music, music performance, music education, or music research.
+MUSC 7882X Music Internship

+90 hours fieldwork: 2 credits

+Supervised on- or off-campus work at least six hours per week in an office or classroom of a business, educational facility, or other agency providing professional experience in music, music performance, music education, or music research.
 Submission of a critical report on the experience.
 This course may be taken for credit twice, but students may not offer more than six credits from Music 7881X [788.1X], 7882X [788.2X], and 7883X [788.3X] toward a degree.

 Prerequisite: permission of the director of the Conservatory of Music.
 Permission requires advance approval from the internship site.

-MUSC 7883X Music Internship 135 hours fieldwork; 3 credits Supervised on- or off-campus work at least nine hours per week in an office or classroom of a business, educational facility, or other agency providing professional experience in music, music performance, music education, or music research.
+MUSC 7883X Music Internship

+135 hours fieldwork; 3 credits

+Supervised on- or off-campus work at least nine hours per week in an office or classroom of a business, educational facility, or other agency providing professional experience in music, music performance, music education, or music research.
 Submission of a critical report on the experience.
 This course may be taken for credit twice, but students may not offer more than six credits from Music 7881X [788.1X], 7882X [788.2X], and 7883X [788.3X] toward a degree.

 Prerequisite: permission of the director of the Conservatory of Music.
 Permission requires advance approval from the internship site.

-MUSC U7911X Independent Study Hours to be arranged; I credit Reading and research supervised by a faculty member.
+MUSC U7911X Independent Study

+Hours to be arranged; I credit Reading and research supervised by a faculty member.

 Prerequisite: permission of the director.

 MUSC U7912X Independent Study

 Hours to be arranged; 2 credits Reading and research supervised by a faculty member.
 Prerequisite: permission of the director.

 MUSC U7913X Independent Study

 Hours to be arranged; 3 credits Reading and research supervised by a faculty member.

 Prerequisite: permission of the director.